-Community is something we all need and from what has been gathered, it is important to many of us in the cross stitch world.
+Community is something we all need and it is important to many in the cross stitch world.
 The internet has helped with that greatly.
-There are cross stitch groups everywhere-Facebook, Twitter, and Flickr to name a few.
+There are cross stitch groups everywhere--Facebook, Twitter, and Flickr, to name a few.
 These online groups are especially important to those who are homebound due to various issues.
 It is an amazing feeling of oneness for someone to tell you, "Hey, I get it, I love doing that too."
 It makes us realize how connected we really are.

-While cross stitch allows us to focus, it also allows us to connect with others.
-It allows us to be part of a bigger picture and know that we are not lost or alone.
-The bottom line, cross stitch is not only good for the mind, it is good for the soul.
+While cross stitch allows you to focus, it also is great for connecting with others.
+It allows you to be part of a bigger picture and know that you are not lost or alone.
+The bottom line, cross stitch is not only good for the mind, but it is also good for the soul.